IrynaYedynak/qa-pet-project-demo-web-shop/Test_Cases/NFR_Test_Cases.md

 - Sensitive data is encrypted or not exposed
 - Password field masks input

----

-## NFR-005 – Accessibility

-**Description:**
-- Verify that the website is accessible for users with disabilities

-**Test Steps:**
-1. Navigate the site using keyboard only
-2. Test screen reader support on key pages (home, products, cart, checkout)
-3. Check color contrast ratios

-**Expected Result:**
-- All interactive elements are reachable via keyboard
-- Screen readers can read content correctly
-- Color contrast meets WCAG standards

----

-## NFR-006 – Scalability / Load handling
+## NFR-005 – Scalability / Load handling

 **Description:**
 - Verify that the website can handle multiple users simultaneously